 Her very name – barely a ‘woman’, merely a ‘she’, a pronoun – suggests she’s a diminutive adaptation of the big green man herself, less likely to rip apart an inimical spaceship.
-However, in the new Disney+ series, She-Hulk is triggered by anger and fear.
-Is there hope, then of Marvel’s potentially ugliest, cleverest bitch getting bigger and badder in 2022?
+However, in the new Disney+ series, She-Hulk is triggered by anger and fear, and sees off a toxic cartel of incels determined to “slut shame” her to the world.
+Is there hope, then of Marvel’s potentially ugliest, cleverest bitch getting bigger and badder?

-She-Hulk’s trailer for the new series promises more meta irony.
+She-Hulk: Attorney at Law delivered more meta-irony.
 Side by side with her cousin, She-Hulk repeats to camera, in an amateurish, I’m-not-sure-why-I’m-saying-this kinda way, Bruce Banner’s famous line, “You don’t want to see me angry.”
-It seems unlikely this comedy TV series will plumb the disturbing subterranean landscape explored in the best of the recent Marvel comic, The Darkhold (2021-).
+In the end, the show confronted some pretty dark material but it held back from plumbing the disturbing subterranean landscape explored in the best of the recent Marvel event, The Darkhold (2021-2022).

-The ancient Darkhold, also called the Book of Sins, or Book of the Damned, appeared in Disney+’s thrillingly inventive meta-fest, WandaVision.
-It looks likely that this book of living spells will propel Wanda’s role in Dr. Strange and The Multiverse of Madness (2022).
+The ancient Darkhold, also called the Book of Sins, or Book of the Damned, appeared in Disney+’s thrillingly inventive meta-fest, WandaVision, and propelled Wanda’s role in Dr. Strange and The Multiverse of Madness (2022).

 The Darkhold contains the evil potential from the past of each superhero in story form: reading their tale, most heroes are driven insane.
 The concept has enabled vivid retro artwork of nightmarish intensity in the new series.
 The Wasp’s Darkhold story is compelling because of – that corporate buzzword, again – its relatability.
 We sympathize with Janet’s eventual murderous uprising against her husband.